AnhVuong146/CS157A-Project/readme.md

 5. If you're running on Visual Studio Code, clone the git project
 6. Open the project on Visual Studio Code
-7. Run the app using Python 3.9.10 GLOBAL
+7. Run the app.py using Python 3.9.10 GLOBAL
 8. Click the local host link that appears in terminal below

 Function requirements: